WJIM (AM)

 WJIM (1240 kHz) is a commercial AM radio station licensed to Lansing, Michigan.
-It is owned by Townsquare Media and broadcasts a talk radio format.
+It is owned by Townsquare Media and broadcasts a news/talk format.
 It is also the flagship station of the Michigan Talk Network.
 Studios and offices are on Pinetree Road in Lansing.

 WJIM is a Class C station, powered at 890 watts non-directional.
 Programming is simulcast on FM translator W295BP at 106.9 MHz.